 The Menéndez Pelayo International University (UIMP) was founded by Spain's Ministry of Education in 1932 under the name of Universidad de Santander.
 In 1945 it acquired its present title.
 An autonomous institution that reports to Spain's Ministry of Education and Culture, the UIMP continues to have its central campus in the city of Santander, where it originated.
 The University offers courses in Spanish as a Second Language at various satellite campuses throughout Spain.
 The UIMP is an internationally accredited university that is renowned for working with international students.
 The Spanish Language and Culture courses are an essential part of the University's curriculum.

+Homestays are required by Ohio State for students participating on ISA programs.
 ISA housing is either within walking distance or conveniently located near public transit routes.
 Travel times to the various university buildings generally range between 15 and 40 minutes depending on housing and class locations.
-Homestays are the norm for Spain, and are required by Ohio State for students participating on ISA programs.
 ISA participants living in homestays will be provided with two meals per day (except on ISA excursion days) and laundry service once per week for the official duration of the program.
 This is included in the ISA program cost.
 Students usually share a bedroom with another ISA student, but have the option of paying extra to secure an individual room.

 Each course a student takes abroad, regardless of the grade received or how course credit counts toward degree requirements, must: